soukoku/aspnetcore-vue/README.md

 };
 ```

-If needs to use HMR in IE/Edge, copy the
+If you needs to use HMR in IE/Edge, copy the
 `node_modules/eventsource-polyfill/dist/eventsource.js` file to
 somewhere in the public folder.
 Modify `index.html` to include
 it only during dev time.